 By incorporating these freezer use techniques, you can minimize food waste.
 The tips below also include some safety tips about freezing, and thawing, leftover food items.

-Be smart about your freezer use by posting an inventory of foods inside the freezer on the freezer door.
+Post an inventory of foods in the freezer on the freezer door.

-- I also list the shelf of the freezer the items are on to minimize the amount of time the freezer door remains open (I have a stand up freezer).
+- I also list the shelf of the freezer the items are on to minimize the amount of time the freezer door remains open.

-- Also remember to cross off the items when you remove them from the freezer.
+- Cross off the items when you remove them from the freezer.

 Excellent resources regarding how to freeze foods, what foods freeze well, and how long they should remain frozen before using them are:

 - National Center for Home Food Preservation

 - USDA: The Big Thaw – Safe Defrosting Methods for Consumers

 - USDA Freezing and Food Safety